Human Biosciences

 You must successfully complete the 8 courses mentioned above with a minimum overall average of 60% and be eligible for entry to Chemistry 2400.

 Upon completion of these courses, you must apply to the major.
-You are strongly recommended to apply by May 31 of their first year.
+While there is no deadline, you are strongly recommended to apply by May 31 so that your major is on record before fall registration begins.
 Failure to apply by this date may result in your application not being processed before your registration time.

 Career opportunities